leogenuit/marvel-frontend/README.md

 # Marvel Frontend

-How to launch the project ?
+### Clone the Project

-- 1 Clone the project
+To start, clone the project using the following command:

 ### If you using _yarn_ make this command line :